wmde/wikibase-release-pipeline/installer/docs/README.md

 - `main` is the latest stable public install channel.
 The public install command uses `raw/main/install`.
 - `dev` is the integration branch for the next release.
-- Semantic version tags such as `7.0.0` are immutable release snapshots.
+- Wikibase Suite release tags use the format `wikibase-suite@X.Y.Z`.
 - New development should happen on `dev` or feature branches, then merge to `main` only when ready to become the public installer path.

 ## Running locally